doda2025-team17/model-service/README.md

 - Trigger it via **Actions → Train and Release Model → Run workflow**, provide a `model_version` (e.g., `v1.0.0`) plus optional release notes, and the workflow will install dependencies, execute `scripts/train_and_package.sh`, and upload everything from `dist/` to a release tagged with that version.
 - You can also run `scripts/train_and_package.sh <model_version>` locally (or set `MODEL_VERSION=<version>`) to regenerate the artifacts and preview what will be uploaded.
-- Once the workflow completes, download the model, preprocessor, and supporting files from the release page that matches the provided version tag.
+- The serving image does not train during build; it expects model artifacts at runtime (see below).
+Use the workflow outputs or your own training run to produce `model.joblib` and `preprocessor.joblib` for serving.

 ### Model artifacts and runtime location

 - At runtime the service loads `model.joblib` (classifier) and `preprocessor.joblib` (vectorizer pipeline) from `${MODEL_DIR:-/models}`.
-Both files must exist for the service to start.
+Both files must exist for the service to start; nothing is baked into the image.
 - Mount a volume to `/models` (or set `MODEL_DIR`) containing those two files.
 Optional extras (e.g., `misclassified_msgs.txt`, `accuracy_scores.png`) are not required to serve predictions.
 - Environment knobs:
   - `MODEL_DIR` (default `/models`): where the service looks for model artifacts.
   - `MODEL_FILES` (default `model.joblib,preprocessor.joblib`): comma-separated list of required files that must exist in `MODEL_DIR`.
   - `MODEL_URL` (optional): public URL to a bundle (e.g., .zip/.tar.gz) containing the required files.
-- Startup behavior: on each boot, the service checks for all files in `MODEL_FILES` under `MODEL_DIR`.
+- Startup behavior: at import time the service checks for all files in `MODEL_FILES` under `MODEL_DIR`.
 If any are missing and `MODEL_URL` is set, it downloads the bundle once, extracts it into `MODEL_DIR`, and proceeds.
 If files are still missing (or `MODEL_URL` is unset), the service will fail fast with a clear error.
-- Container defaults: the image sets `MODEL_DIR=/models` and uses a simple entrypoint that prepares the directory and starts the app; mount your model artifacts to `/models` or supply `MODEL_URL` to fetch them on first boot.
+- Container defaults: the image sets `MODEL_DIR=/models` and uses an entrypoint that prepares the directory and starts the app; mount your model artifacts to `/models` or supply `MODEL_URL` to fetch them on first boot.

 ### Serving Recommendations